LLaVA-v1.5-7b

 • <endpoint key> is the endpoint API key.
 The endpoint API Key can be viewed in the Endpoint window.

-• <User Prompt> is your input query that you want the model to respond or answer.
+• <prompt> is your input query that you want the model to respond or answer.

-• <bytes> is the content of the image, serialized into bytes, and encoded in base64 format into a string. you can use the following bash command can get the encoded string.
+• <image_content> is the content of the image, serialized into bytes, and encoded in base64 format into a string.
+You can use the following bash command to get the encoded string.

 • Bash command: IMG_DATA=$(cat "$IMAGE_PATH" | base64)